During the lease term in Fort Valley

 - Show the rental to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to coming into the rental property.
-However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before entering the rental home.
+However, Nesbitt Realty can and will enter the rental property without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to harass renters in Fort Valley.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference